 Look After Yourself, Family And Friends

 Again, you’ll already know that protecting everyone you know and love is of pivotal importance.
 However, lockdown rules have recently been relaxed a little and you are allowed to meet people from different households.
 This may be tempting if you haven’t seen anyone in months, and there’s nothing wrong with visiting other households- providing that you know you aren’t carrying the virus.
 If you think there’s any risk you could pass it on to other people and increase the rate of infection again, try to avoid it.
 Self-isolating for that little bit longer may seem very tough, but it’ll be worth it in the long term.
+You can take advantage of that time and boost your nursing skills, for example.
+Online courses in life-saving skills are flexible, useful and certification has never been easier.
+Once you step out of quarantine, you’ll step up the career ladder as well.

 Look After Your Mental Health